holuspokus/homebridge-pioneer-avr-2025/README.md

 <br>

 ## Release Notes Platform Version
 - **v0.2.0**: Rewritten as a platform plugin in TypeScript for enhanced future-proofing and extensibility.
+Added switches.

 ## Release Notes Accessory Version
 - **v0.1.6**: Fixes a bug where the receiver would start when the plugin started.
 Preparations for the transition of the plugin from Accessory to Platform.
 To ensure a smooth transition, this version should be installed before version 0.2.0.